ESSS/alfasim-sdk/docs/source/02_alfasim_sdk_by_example.rst

 For this, we will need to:

 #.
 Create a simple input, on the user interface.
 #.
-Add an secondary variable, to keep track of the value.
+Add a secondary variable, to keep track of the value.
 #.
 Retrieve the input data on the :py:func:`HOOK_INITIALIZE<alfasim_sdk.hook_specs.initialize>`.
 #.
 Save the input data on a plugin internal data.
 #.
 Get the liquid velocity from the solver, during run-time.